In this article, you can get the free character template sheet for Scrivener. Develop realistic profiles of emotions and behaviors.

 You’ll find the Character Sketch stored within the Template Sheets folder.
 It’s a simple document, a list of prompts that you can edit, rename, or replace.

-You can design an outline with prompts to complete a variety of tasks (e.g., a Character Sketch to profile a person, a Setting Sketch to describe a location, etc.).
+For example, you can design an outline with prompts to complete a variety of tasks (e.g., a Setting Profile to describe a location, etc.).

 In Scrivener’s binder, click the expansion-dart on the Template Sheets folder.

 Then select Character Sketch to view the document, and you’ll see these prompts: